 The two men's analysis won't be welcome in some quarters.
 For instance, famous carbopocalypse prophet James Hansen of NASA says that actually any carbon rise above 350 ppm, and we're toast.

-The new research is to be published in Science, the boffin's boffinry mag. ®
+The new research is to be published in Science. ®